Walchand-Linux-Users-Group/Linux/commands/curl/README.md

 ## Options/Flags
 - ###  -o
-    saves the downloaded file on the local machine with the name provided in the parameters.
+    Saves the downloaded file on the local machine with the name provided in the parameters.
     ```bash
     $ curl -o [file_name] [URL...]
     ```